 Inside, the SUV looks quite upscale, but upon closer inspection, it becomes clear that Lincoln cut a few corners to keep the price of the Nautilus down.
 Nonetheless, the cabin is comfortable and well-appointed with plenty of safety features, with even more comfort and safety features on the upper trims.
 However, the top-tier trims are very expensive, nearing or exceeding the price of true luxury crossovers that come just as well-appointed.

-So while the Nautilus is spacious inside, with plenty of safety features, and great ride quality, it offers subpar cargo capacity and fuel economy, and uninspiring handling dynamics, all for a price of a more capable SUV.
+So while the Nautilus is spacious inside, with plenty of safety features, good safety reviews, and great ride quality, it offers subpar cargo capacity and fuel economy, and uninspiring handling dynamics, all for a price of a more capable SUV.
 All said and done, the Lincoln Nautilus is a mediocre crossover, certainly not a good one.

 The Nautilus range has dropped a trim for the new year, but the Standard, Reserve, and Black Label are still available.
 The lower two trims come standard with a 2.0-liter turbocharged four-cylinder engine that directs 250 hp and 280 lb-ft to the front wheels.
 Each can also be optioned with the all-wheel drivetrain.
 The more powerful 2.0-liter turbocharged V6 engine comes standard on the Black Label, and can be equipped to the Reserve trim, although it must be paired with the all-wheel drivetrain.
 Regardless of engine and drivetrain, an eight-speed automatic transmission always rows the gears.